C0dio/Precursor-Processing/README.md

 |GFF3_OUTPUT|The relative path of the Gff3 file|inputs/input.gff3|
 |FASTA_OUTPUT|The relative path of the Fasta file|inputs/input.fa|

+### File Conversions
+You may notice two additional files, `rna.nsv.txt` & `rna.tsv.txt`.
+These are here to demonstrate the methods of converting files and working with `gz` compression.

+You can see and use the static methods available in the `File` class.

 ## Drosophila Sechellia
 The specimen used by default is the Drosophila Sechellia, a fruit fly, as it is a small<sub>-ish</sub> file to process and therefore not to heavy on Github to store.